Keyboard shortcuts

 Sync not happening

-• Check peer is in Active state: GET /sync/
+• Check peer is in Active state: GET /sync/peers

 • Verify network connectivity between nodes